 metadata.broker.list: "server2:9090"

-Figure 2 Topology Endpoint Configuration
+Figure 3 Topology Endpoint Configuration

-We can run many instances of any of the components in a Storm Topology in parallel.
-For example to read data parallelly from many devices, we can spawn several instances of the kinect_receive spout in different nodes.
-This can be done for any bolt in the topology as well.
-The parallelism can be changed at runtime as well.
-This allows the system to scale with the addition of drivers.

 3.5 Discovery: Because Storm is a parallel processing framework, it requires coordination among the processing units.
 For example when a communication channel is created in the broker for a device, the parallel units responsible for communicating with that channel should pick a leader because multiple units reading from the same channel can lead to data duplication and out of order processing, which is not desirable for most applications.
 Also the distributed processing units should be able to detect when the drivers come online and go offline.
 To adapt to such a distributed dynamic processing environment we need discovery and coordination.
 We use Apache ZooKeeper[16] for achieving both.
 When drivers come online the information about the drivers is saved in the ZooKeeper.
 The discovery component discovers and connects this information to the cloud processors dynamically at runtime.
 This allows the processing layers to automatically distribute the load and adjust accordingly to the changes in the data producer side.

 A storm Topology is deployed with a number of parallel Spouts and Bolts that send and receive data from the pub-sub brokers.
 We can change the parallelism of a Spout or a Bolt at the runtime as well.
-When a topology deploys its external communication components (Spout and Bolts), it does not know about the physical addresses of the topics or how many topics it has to listen to.
-So at the very beginning the topology does not have any active listeners or message senders.
+When a topology deploys its external communication components (Spout and Bolts) does not know about the physical addresses of the topics or how many topics they have to listen to.
+So at the very beginning the topology does not have any active message listeners or senders.
 The topology knows that it has to exchange messages with a set of drivers deployed in the gateways.
 The topology has information about the ZooKeeper and the drivers that it is interested in.
-It uses this information to dynamically discover the topics that it has to listen and add those consumers and producers to the topology at runtime.

-3.6 Processing Parallelism: The processing parallelism at the endpoints of the topology is bound to the message brokers and how we can distribute the topics across the brokers.
-For middle processing bolts the maximum parallelism is not bounded and depends on the application.
+It uses this information to dynamically discover the topics that it has to listen and add those consumers and producers to the topology at runtime3.6 Processing Parallelism: The processing parallelism at the endpoints of the topology is bound to the message brokers and how we can distribute the topics across the brokers.
+For middle processing bolts, maximum parallelism is not bounded and depends on the application.
 A Storm topology gets its messages through the spouts.
 Same spout can run multiple instances in parallel to read the messages coming from multiple devices connected to the system.
 A spout always reads the messages from a single channel of a device.
 If a processing algorithm requires input from multiple channels, the topology must have multiple spouts.
 A running instance of a Spout can connect to multiple topics to read the messages, but all these topics must be connected to a channel with the same name and driver.
 When a spout needs to read from multiple topics, the topology distributes the topics equally among the running instances of the spout dynamically at the runtime.
 The message flow through the Storm topology happens primarily using the driver ids.
 The bolts that are communicating with the brokers know about all the topics in the system and they can send a message to an appropriate topic by selecting the correct topic using the driver id.